al1abb/invoify/README.md

 Visit our [live demo](https://invoify.vercel.app) to see Invoify in action.

+> **Note**
-**Note**: Please be aware that there is a known issue with Puppeteer and PDF generation in the current demo.
+> Please be aware that there is a known issue with Puppeteer and PDF generation in the current demo.
 You can find more information and updates on this issue [here](https://github.com/aliabb01/invoify/issues/4).

 ## Getting Started